 Fill a spray bottle with ice water.
-Spritze your face several times a day to help cool the body down.
-Keep an airplane travel-size bottle in your purse for easy access.
+Spritz your face several times a day to help cool the body down.
+Keep a travel-sized bottle in your purse for easy access.
 These smaller bottles are inexpensive and can be found at local pharmacies, dollar stores, or big-box retailers.

 Enjoy Chilled Foods

 Limit your hot meals on a hot day.
 Use this as a great excuse for why you aren’t going to cook dinner!
 Salads and refrigerated fruit and vegetables are great options.
 Homemade popsicles loaded with fruit can also do the trick.